mmekut/fadinggiant/README.md

 # fadinggiant
-LAMP Server VM
+Local Development VM

-A Virtual Machine with LAMP Server for development and testing built using Hashicorp Vagrant, Oracle Virtualbox (VM tool) and fully provisioned with Ansible orchestration software from RedHat.
+A Virtual Machine with LAMP support for development and testing built using Hashicorp Vagrant, Oracle Virtualbox and fully provisioned with Ansible automation Tool.

-The VM builds with CentOS 7 official box from vagrant cloud and installs the following softwares:
+The VM is built with AlmaLinux 8 official box from vagrant cloud and configures the following server packages:

 - Apache HTTP Server 2.4.x (with self-signed OpenSSL certificate)
-- Mariadb
+- MariaDB 10.6
-- PHP 7.3.x
+- PHP 8.1.x
-- Nodejs
+- Nodejs v16
-- Postgresql Server 9.x
+- Postgresql Server 13.x
-- Redis Server
+- Redis
 - Memcached Instance
-- NPM
 - Composer (available globally)
-- Drush
 - Adminer

+NOTE: CentOS 8 has been decapitated by RedHat so we moved to the closest RHEL variant that is stable.

-The VM is designed primarily for PHP 7 development but installs latest perl, nodejs, ruby and python2 interpreters as well as gcc/make tools for development in other languages.
+The VM is designed primarily for PHP development but contains perl, nodejs and python3 interpreters as well as gcc/make tools.

 BASIC REQUIREMENTS

-To run this VM, your pc must be on Windows 7 SP1 (64-bit --- though i run mine on 32-bit but it is not advisable) with powershell 3.0 and above, Windows 8.1 and Windows 10.
+To run this VM, your PC must be on Windows 7 SP1 (64-bit --- though i run mine on 32-bit but it is not advisable) with powershell 3.0+, Windows 8.1 and Windows 10.

-Your pc must be connected to a power supply and broadband internet before firing up the machine.
+Your PC must be connected to a power supply and stable internet connection before firing up the machine.

 It is highly recommended to peruse the vagrant doc at vagrantup.com/docs if you are new to vagrant and virtualization.